 Our framework estimates and tracks object pose using tactile images while simultaneously generating motion plans to achieve manipulation objectives.

-High-Accuracy Tactile Pose Estimation for Small Parts Assembly (coming soon!)
-Antonia Bronars,
+High-Accuracy Tactile Pose Estimation for Connector Assembly Antonia Bronars,

 Devesh Jha,

 We assemble tight-tolerance industrial connectors using a only simple controller, without the need for specialized search or insertion algorithms.
-This is possible via sub-millimeter accuracy tactile pose estimation.
+This is possible via high-accuracy tactile pose estimation.

 simPLE learns to pick, regrasp, and place objects precisely given the object CAD model.
 We develop three main components: task-aware grasping, visuotactile perception, and regrasp planning.